 - If you already paid the SEVIS I-901 fee on a different SEVIS ID that you did not use, you can request a transfer of the fee to your new SEVIS ID within 12 months of the initial SEVIS fee payment.
 Learn more at I-901 SEVIS Fee Frequently Asked Questions ("How Can I-901 SEVIS Fee Paid on One SEVIS ID be Moved to Another SEVIS ID?").

 Visa processing times vary.
-Use the State Department website to find the nearest U.S. consulate or embassy, then submit the online DS-160 form to apply for your F-1 visa.
+Find the nearest U.S. consulate or embassy, then submit the online DS-160 form to apply for your F-1 visa.

 Review these resources to learn more about applying for your student visa: